joez2450/sep11-freedom-project/tool/learning-log.md

 Note: The first quotation marks in the `loadSprite` parenthesis is the name you desire the image to be.
 The second quotation is to get the file path for the image to display it.

+Note #2: A sprite is an image or animation that is used in a game

 * Next Steps: Watch youtube videos to guide me through the tool's features and continue to focus on sprites

 <!--

 ### X/X/XX: